Neftchala District: Territory

 There is one city (Neftchala), 48 villages, and 3 settlements (Banke, Khylly, and Hasanabad) in the district.
-Neftchala district is bordered with Masally, Salyan, Jelilabad, Bilesuvar, and Lankaran.
+Neftchala district is bordered by Masally, Salyan, Jelilabad, Bilesuvar, and Lankaran.

-The total area of the district is 1,451 km 2.
-825 km 2 of this territory is productive lands.
+The total area of the district is 1,451 km 2, of which 825 km 2 is productive lands.
 Agricultural lands cover 390 km 2 of the territory.
-Cattle – breeding pastures occupy 355 km 2 area, while the total area of planted lands is 470 km 2.
-Fruit gardens and saline lands cover 5 km 2 and 13 km 2 areas respectively.
+Cattle-breeding pastures occupy 355 km 2, while the total area of planted lands is 470 km 2.
+Fruit gardens and saline lands cover 5 km 2 and 13 km 2, respectively.

 Population

 Geography and climate

 The territory of the district is mainly lowland.
-The district is situated 22 meters lower than sea level.
-Shirvan and Mugan Lowlands covers the south-east of the district.
+The entire district is situated below sea level.
+Shirvan and Mughan Lowlands covers the southeast of the district.
 The river Kura flows into the Caspian Sea in Neftchala district.
 There are mud volcanos that occupy the area from Baligchi to Gizilagaj bay.
 There are several underwater plains in the coastal area of the Neftchala district.
 They are Karagedov, Kalmichkov, Kur, Borisov, Kornilov-Pavlov, Plita, Pogorelaya, and Golovachev.
 There is a lake named Duzdag, which is situated between Babazanan and Durovdag peaks, on the border of the Salyan district.

 The district has a semi-desert and warm climate.
 The average temperature is 3C in January and 25-36 C in July.

 Flora and fauna

 Lands of the district are divided as grey-meadow, alluvial meadow, and swampy meadow.
 There are saline soils as well.
-Vegetation in the district is semi-desert and desert type.
+Vegetation in the district is semidesert and desert type.
 There can be found Tugay forests.

-District's fauna is diverse.
+The district's fauna is diverse.
 The dominant fauna of the Neftchala district includes gazelle, pelican, boar, wolf, wild cat, rabbit and such.